 '''

 grant [codeBase ... | signedBy ...] {

 permission com.fujitsu.ts.jrio.DMS.FilePermission

 "file-identifier" , "action-list";

-}:
+};

 '''

-The file identifier is either a valid BS2000 directory name or a valid BS2000 file name with or without catalog ID and/or user ID.
-The last character of the file name may be "\".
-Access permission then relates to all files whose name begins with the string preceding "\".
-In this case, it need only be possible to complete the name part preceding the "\" to form a valid file name.
-For catalog and user IDs you can also use ":\:" or "\$\." to grant access for all catalog IDs or all user IDs.
+The file identifier is either a valid BS2000 directory name or a valid BS2000 file name with or without catalog ID and /or user ID, i.e. a catalog ID (in the format ":catid:"), a user ID (in the format "\$userid.") or a combination of the two (in the format ":catid:\$userid.").
+The last character of the file name may be " ".
+Access permission then relates to all files whose name begins with the string preceding " ".
+In this case, it need only be possible to complete the name part preceding the " " to form a valid file name.
+For catalog and user IDs you can also use "::" or "\$." to grant access for all catalog IDs or all user IDs.
 The abbreviation "\$." for the default system ID is permitted but not the abbreviation "\$file" for "\$.file".
+Refer to the section "File names in the DMS file system".

 If no user ID is explicitly specified, permission relates to files under the user ID of the caller (who need not be known by name to the application).
 If no catalog ID is specified, permission relates to files of the default catalog ID of the corresponding user ID.
-The string <<ALL FILES>> permits access to all files and directories.
-Further details are provided in the shipped JAVADOC documentation for the com\fujitsu.ts.jrio.DMS.FilePermission class.
+The string <<ALL F/LES>> permits access to all files and directories.
+Further details are provided in the shipped JAVADOC documentation for the com.fujitsu.ts.jrio.DMS.FilePermission class.